Heinrich Freiherr von Lüttwitz

 Heinrich Diepold Georg Freiherr von Lüttwitz (6 December 1896 – 9 October 1969) was a Prussian Junker, Olympic equestrian, and German officer who served in both World Wars, retiring as a General der Panzertruppe.
 Lüttwitz's team competed at the 1936 Summer games in Berlin but they came away without a medal.
-This failure was viewed as a disgrace by the Nazi regime and, as a consequence, he was left in professional obscurity for the next few years.
+This failure was viewed as embarrassing by the Nazi regime and, as a consequence, he was left in professional obscurity for the next few years.
 He eventually went on to command two Panzer Divisions and the XLVII.
-Panzerkorps (47th Panzer Corps), where he earned infamy for his demand of the surrender of the American 101st Airborne Division.
+Panzerkorps (47th Panzer Corps), where he earned fame for his demand of the surrender of the American 101st Airborne Division.

 Early and Interwar years

 Lüttwitz excelled in school and, like many Prussian aristocrats, took up riding at an early age, becoming an accomplished equestrian.
 He was pursuing professional equestrianism when the First World War broke out.
 Despite the family tracing their military ancestry back to the 14th century and his father being a former Army officer, Lüttwitz was unable to get his father's permission to seek a military commission.
-In defiance, he enlisted as a Private in the Army in August 1914, at the age of seventeen.
+In defiance, he enlisted as a private in the Army in August 1914, at the age of seventeen.
 His mother, from the prominent von Unruh(de) Junker military family, used her influence to have him brevetted to Leutnant in December.

 After graduating from officer training, he was posted to the 48th (5th Brandenburg) Infantry Regiment, of the 5th Division.
 Thereafter began a tug of war between himself and his father, an influential veteran of the Franco-Prussian War.
 The elder Lüttwitz likely used his influence to have his son posted to the rear area of the unit, away from the front lines.
 The younger Lüttwitz then began a letter-writing campaign to his superiors, appealing for a transfer to the front.
 This was granted in 1917 when he was given command of an infantry platoon.
 He won the Iron Cross Second and First Class before being wounded and sent back to Germany to convalesce.
 After recovering in May 1918, his family again used their connections and influence, this time to have him posted to the 1st Ulan Schützen Regiment, a crack unit of dismounted cavalry, trained in exploiting breakthroughs in enemy lines created by Sturmtruppen.
 This tactic, successful early in 1918, was no longer viable by the time Lüttwitz arrived at the unit and so he spent most of the remainder of the war on maneuvers.
 After the Armistice, he returned with his regiment to Silesia.
 Unlike most units in the rapidly disbanding Army, his regiment was retained in the new Reichswehr as the 8th Cavalry Regiment of the 2nd Cavalry Division, enabling Lüttwitz to remain in active military service.